BWL-Lexiken

 Six Sigma Methodology

 The implementation of Lean Management usually involves the implementation of the Six Sigma methodology.
-This methodology consists of seven phases: Define, Measure, Analyze, Improve, Control (DMAIC).
+This methodology typically follows the DMAIC cycle with five phases: Define, Measure, Analyze, Improve, and Control.
 In each phase, specific actions are taken to optimize business success.

 1. The Define phase involves defining the project and identifying goals and metrics;